redtachyon2098/My-sixth-attempt-at-making-a-simple-neural-network-library-in-python-from-scratch/README.md

 the function "cost" calculates the cost of the network, and the derivatives of the cost respectively and can be ignored.
 It is used when calculating the gradients.

-the function "gradient" calculates the derivative of the cost function in respect to each weight and bias in the most primitive way possible: by adding a small number( in this case, 10^(-8) ) and measuring the difference of the cost.
-This method, although it is valid, is incredibly inefficient, since it requires the time consuming "predict" function to run neumerous times( literally for every weight and bias ).
+the function "backprop" calculates the derivative of the cost function in respect to each weight and bias using back propogation.

 the function "train" trains the network on multiple training examples determined by the two lists "inputs", and "outputs".
 The first list is for the inputs, and the second list is for the corresponding desired outputs.
 It uses the aforementioned primitive version of gradient descent.
 Example: